 |Group X||EPDM,FKM,Q,VQM||10 Years||5 Years|

+For a full list of Polymers by Classification please refer to our website.
+Note shelf life is dependent upon correct storage conditions and cannot be taken for granted.
+Incorrect storage conditions may reduce the shelf life by as much as 50%.
+As a final point in this blog, I should say that all of the team at MacLellan Rubber are regularly updated on changes to standards that affect our business and are willing to provide advice and recommendations where appropriate.
 I hope that this first instalment gives all of those with the time and inclination to read it something to consider, whether or not you agree with the statements made.
 If you do, we look forward to working with you.
 If you don't I guess we will potentially have more discussions in the future.